-Sheffield vs Manchester — two Northern Powerhouse cities just 40 minutes apart by train, but with meaningfully different costs and vibes.
-Manchester is the UK's "second city" with a booming tech scene, while Sheffield offers incredible value and a student-town energy.
-Here's the full 2026 comparison for expats.
+Sheffield vs Manchester.
+Two Northern Powerhouse cities, 40 minutes apart by train, meaningfully different costs and vibes.
+Manchester is the UK's "second city" with a real tech scene.
+Sheffield is one of the best-value cities in the country with student-town energy.
+Here's the 2026 comparison.

-Use our Manchester calculator to see what your salary means in the North of England.
+Use our Manchester calculator to see what your salary means in the North.

 | Expense | Sheffield | Manchester |